 About Texas Brain Injury Alliance

-Texas Brain Injury Alliance (TexasBIA), a 501(c)3 nonprofit organization, is a state-wide membership organization comprised of people with brain injuries, family members, friends, and other professionals.
-TexasBIA is part of a network of Brain Injury Alliances across the United States and is an affiliate of the national U.S. Brain Injury Alliance (USBIA).
+Texas Brain Injury Alliance (TexasBIA), a 501(c)3 nonprofit organization, is a Texas-wide community of people with brain injuries, their families, friends and dedicated professionals.
+TexasBIA is part of a network of state Brain Injury Alliances across the United States and is an affiliate of the national U.S. Brain Injury Alliance (USBIA).

-Texas Brain Injury Alliance was organized in 1982 as the Texas Head Injury Association by a group of family members and healthcare professionals to meet the needs of survivors of brain injury.
-Prior to 1982, there was no public or private agency in Texas dedicated to providing emotional support, advice, guidance, or other help for those who were suddenly faced with both the immediate and long-term effects of brain injury.
+Texas Brain Injury Alliance was organized in 1982 as the Texas Head Injury Association by a group of family members and healthcare professionals to meet the needs of brain injury survivors.
+Prior to 1982, there was no public agency in Texas dedicated to providing guidance, advice, emotional support or other help for those suddenly faced with both the immediate and long-term effects of brain injury.